tparchman/778_unix/text_processing/text_processing_tutorial.md

     $ cat newdata.txt >> all_data_in_directory.txt

 ## 3. Extracting fields and sorting (`cut`, `sort`, `uniq`)

+Some useful Unix commands to familiarize yourself with:

+`cut`: can be used to extract fields from files after specifying the delimiter and fields.
+For example, the command below will extract fields 1-3 from the file `yeast_genome.gff`.
+In this case the delimiter, which is `tab`, is detected by default.

+    $ cut -f 1-3 yeast_genome.gff > feature_info.txt

+`sort` will sort lines

+    $ sort feature_info.text > sorted_feature_info.txt

+`uniq` will output the unique lines in a file.
+Below, we use `cut`

 Use examples from Haddock and Dunn Chapter 16
 ## 4. Regular expressions and text processing with `grep`

 `grep` is a regular expression workhorse, and is among the most widely used Unix commands in data science.
 You can explore the examples below using sample_passerina.fastq, available under the [unix text processing github page](https://github.com/tparchman/778_unix/tree/master/text_processing).
 This is an increbily versatile command, so we better learn more.
 In it simplest invocation, `grep` with output every line in a file that matches the specified pattern.